zoppellettosimone/checkPrice/README.md

         The first mails will go to the "spam" folder, after marking that mail as "not dangerous" they will arrive normally.

+FOR BACKGROUND:

+        You can execute in background only ReadyToGo programs.
+        If you want to run programs in background execute "nameBackground.bat"

 Code modified by the program: https://github.com/iamishraqhc/AmazonPriceTracker